YuelinXin/C_Project_2/README.md

 ### Run the game

 If you have a working SDL2 evironment for this repo, you can run `sh run.sh` to boot the game.
+This shell will automatically compile the program (if necessary) and run it.

 If you want to run the test module, you can use: `sh test.sh`.
+This shell will automatically compile the test program (if necessary) and run the unit test.

 > Be aware that this repo uses symbolic link to import the SDL2 library, so a cloned repo might not work out of the box on a different device.
 If you want to configure this repo on your device, run the following code in your terminal or shell:
 >